upbound/docs/content/core-concepts/kcl/resource-schemas.md

 ```

 The `import` stanza in your function allows you to manually import schemas.
 The
-KCL VSCode extension can also parse the imported schemas for the same benefits.
+KCL Visual Studio Code extension can also parse the imported schemas for the same benefits.

 <!-- vale off -->
 ## Schema-powered experiences in an IDE